T3kan0/bootstrap_resample_with_replacement/README.md

 Now to run the ZDCF file on all N artificial light-curves, we employ the bash code ***helloScriptpt.sh***.
 > $ ./helloScriptpt.sh

+This creates a ***.dcf*** file for all N pairs of artificial light-curves, which is what ***numpy*** will use to determine the significance.
+For this the user can run the final code,
+> $ python significance.py

+The user can then save the calculated confidence intervals and use them on the ZDCF of the original pair of light-curves.
+In this repository, I had N=10, an example of the ZDCF of the artificial light-curves is shown below.

 ![picture alt](https://github.com/T3kan0/bootstrap_resample_with_replacement/blob/main/bootstrap/2sigma_intervals.png)